evoluteio/chrysalis/README.md

 **Downloading crysls**

-- crysls can be donwloaded and installed via the following repository:
+- crysls can be downloaded and installed via the following repository:

 		[crysls]